realbigplugins/client-dash/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixed php warning.
+* Safeguarded require_once occurrences for potential issues.
+* Reformatted code.
+* Added missing files causing fatal error.
+* Fixed dashboard widget broken links.
+* Re-ordered dashboard widgets.
+* Re-ordered menu items.
+* Added conditional to only show sites tab under account if is a multisite.
+* Removed Webmaster functionality (will be in future release)

 = 1.2 =

-* Enqueued `client-dash.js` with `updown` function
+* Enqueued `client-dash.js` with `updown` function.
-* Added `cd-click` class to `client-dash.css` for `cursor: pointer`
+* Added `cd-click` class to `client-dash.css` for `cursor: pointer`.
-* Rearranged information on Site tab on Reports page to be more clear
+* Rearranged information on Site tab on Reports page to be more clear.
-* Added a few pieces of data to Site tab on Reports page
+* Added a few pieces of data to Site tab on Reports page.
-* Removed placeholder content from FAQ tab
+* Removed placeholder content from FAQ tab.
-* Allow extensions to add tabs to specific pages
+* Allow extensions to add tabs to specific pages.
-* Increase extensibility of settings page
+* Increase extensibility of settings page.
-* Added "Webmaster" tab to the settings page
+* Added "Webmaster" tab to the settings page.
-* Allow user to disable/enable webmaster page
+* Allow user to disable/enable webmaster page.
-* Allow user to rename webmaster page/menu-item
+* Allow user to rename webmaster page/menu-item.
-* Allow user to add custom html content to a custom tab on webmaster page
+* Allow user to add custom html content to a custom tab on webmaster page.

 = 1.1.2 =
-* Patch to fix potential fatal error when running on older versions of PHP
+* Patch to fix potential fatal error when running on older versions of PHP.

 = 1.1.1 =
-* Fixed fatal error problem
+* Fixed fatal error problem.

 = 1.1 =
 * Added options page under "Settings->Client Dash".